code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/README.md

 - When an company develops an S/W-Application, its tightly coupled with Libraries provided by particular OS Version.
 - If OS update happens, libraries would get updated and Application may break, as it depends on particular OS version libraries.

+## Docker
+Docker is one of [container](#con) implementation.
+Others are Rocket, Drawbridge, LXC.
+- *Docker Inc.* is the company that sells the commercial version of Docker.
+Docker is also available as open source.